MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-capture-trace.md

 ## See also

-- To learn how to configure the Distributed Replay tools in SQL Server before you replay a captured trace, see [Configure replay in Database Experimentation Assistant](database-experimentation-assistant-configure-replay.md).
+- To learn how to configure the Distributed Replay tools in SQL Server before you replay a captured trace, see [Configure Distributed Replay for Database Experimentation Assistant](database-experimentation-assistant-configure-replay.md).